fireflycons/tips-for-CKA-CKAD-CKS/README.md

 vi ~/.bashrc
 ```

 and add your exports and aliases at the end of the file.
+Hitting `SHIFT + G` will take you directly to the last line.

 # Links